Alternate tunings are a great way to explore the guitar – but they can be frustrating.

 In addition, I want to tell you about an online guitar lesson program that has helped thousands of guitar geeks.
 It’s called Tony’s Acoustic Challenge — but let’s get to those helpful tips first.

-I’m showing you a 3-step method to get you into any alternate tuning, figure out the chords in any alternate tuning, and figure out the scales in that alternate tuning.
+I’m showing you a 3-step method to get you into any alternate tuning, figure out what chords to play, and get comfortable with the scales in that alternate tuning.

-1. Find the Critical Notes for the Alternate Tuning Scale
+1. Find the Critical Notes for the Alternative Tuning Scale

 Once you find these notes in the scale, you’ll be able to find the other scale degrees.
 It’s crucial that you feel comfortable finding these notes in any tuning.